ibm-cloud-docs/cloud-databases/truck-tracker-tutorial.md

 ### Step 5: Watch your trucks truckin'
 {: #truck-tracker-trucking}

-The end of the script will output a URL — something like https://some.thing.eu-gb.appdomain.cloud.
+The end of the script will output a URL — something like "https:// some.thing.eu-gb.appdomain.cloud".

 If you visit that URL, you should be able to see a map of the US and, after a few seconds, several markers on the map that represent your trucks: